-Summary of Defined Terms Options Expiration Date: January 8, 2026 Maturity Date: January 9, 2026, subject to adjustment, as described below Reference Asset: The SPDR [®] S&P 500 [®] ETF Trust, an exchange-traded fund Unit price at inception: \$10.283 per unit, or \$10.103 per unit for Fee Accounts, subject to a Wrap Fee Initial Reference Value: 556.94 (the share price of the Reference Asset on the New York Stock Exchange at the time when the FLEX options were executed on the inception date (the "initial evaluation time")) Final Reference Value: The Official Closing Value of the Reference Asset on the Options Expiration Date Official Closing Value: The closing price of the Reference Asset on any scheduled trading day based upon the value displayed on the relevant Bloomberg Professional [®] service page with respect to the Reference Asset, "SPY <equity>" or any successor page on the Bloomberg Professional[®] service or any successor service, as applicable.</equity> Buffer: 15.00% (\$1.500 per unit) Maximum Loss per Unit: 83.00% per unit (\$8.300 per unit) After giving effect to the trust's fees and expenses, the Maximum Loss for Standard Accounts per unit would be 84.05% or, for Fee Accounts subject to a Wrap fee, a Maximum Loss per unit of 83.77%.
-Equal Upside: The price return of the Reference Asset from the Initial Reference Value to the Official Closing Value on the Options Expiration Date Capped Return: 20.50% (equivalent to an annualized return of 13.29% over the approximately 18 month life of the trust).
-After giving effect to the trust's fees and expenses, the Capped Return for Standard Accounts would be 16.60% (equivalent to an annualized return of 10.82% over the approximately 18 month life of the trust) or, for Fee Accounts subject to a Wrap fee, a Capped Return of 18.68% and an annualized total return of 12.14% over the same period.
-Maximum Amount per Unit: \$12.050 per unit, resulting from a Capped Return of 20.50% Inception Value: \$10.000 per unit, the net asset value per unit at the inception date and the effect of the Equal Upside, the Capped Return, the Maximum Amount per Unit and the Buffer will be reduced reased by, the amount of the fees and expenses incurred by the trust during the life of the trust.
+Summary of Defined Terms Options Expiration Date: February 25, 2027 Maturity Date: February 26, 2027, subject to adjustment, as described below Reference Asset: The SPDR ® S&P 500 ® ETF Trust, an exchange-traded fund Unit price at inception: \$10.320 per unit, or \$10.114 per unit for Fee Accounts, subject to a Wrap Fee Initial Reference Value: 596.03 (the share price of the Reference Asset on the New York Stock Exchange at the time when the FLEX options were executed on the inception date (the "initial evaluation time")) Final Reference Value: The Official Closing Value of the Reference Asset on the Options Expiration Date Official Closing Value: The closing price of the Reference Asset on any scheduled trading day based upon the value displayed on the relevant Bloomberg Professional ® service page with respect to the Reference Asset, "SPY <equity>" or any successor page on the Bloomberg Professional® service or any successor service, as applicable.</equity> Buffer: 20.00% (\$2.000 per unit) Maximum Loss per Unit: 78.00% per unit (\$7.800 per unit) After giving effect to the trust's fees and expenses, the Maximum Loss for Standard Accounts per unit would be 79.36% or, for Fee Accounts subject to a Wrap fee, a Maximum Loss per unit of 78.94%.
+Equal Upside: The price return of the Reference Asset from the Initial Reference Value to the Official Closing Value on the Options Expiration Date Capped Return: 23.07% (equivalent to an annualized return of 10.93% over the approximately 2 year life of the trust).
+After giving effect to the trust's fees and expenses, the Capped Return for Standard Accounts would be 18.60% (equivalent to an annualized return of 8.90% over the approximately 2 year life of the trust) or, for Fee Accounts subject to a Wrap fee, a Capped Return of 21.02% and an annualized total return of 10.00% over the same period.
+Maximum Amount per Unit: \$12.307 per unit, resulting from a Capped Return of 23.07% Inception Value: \$10.000 per unit, the net asset value per unit at the inception date At the Meturity Date the value of the units, and the effect of the Equal Upside, the Capped Return, the Maximum Amount per Unit and the Buffer will be reduced